Engineering, Design and Society

 The Bachelor of Science in Design Engineering is a flexible, interdisciplinary program of study combining:

 The Integrative Design Studios teach students how to respond to authentic, open-ended problems by integrating diverse skills, perspectives, and disciplinary approaches.
 They also provide a broad set of design competencies that are applicable to solving problems in any domain.
-Students work on a wide variety of hands-on projects, individually and in teams, mastering the capacity to move creatively from ill-structured problems to concrete, innovative, human-centered solutions.
-Through this journey, students also develop a diverse project portfolio, illustrating their unique skills and individual identity as a design engineer.
+Students work on a wide variety of hands-on projects, individually and in teams, mastering the capacity and creativity to move from ill-structured problems to concrete, innovative, human-centered solutions.
+Through this journey, students also develop a diverse project portfolio, illustrating their unique skills and individual identities as design engineers.

-In parallel with the experiential design approach of the integrative design studios, students have great flexibility in selecting engineering fundamentals and electives courses from a wide variety of engineering disciplines.
-This flexibility allows students to prepare for their chosen Focus Area or to chart their own engineering, innovation, or design pathways.
+In parallel with the experiential design approach of the Integrative Design Studios, students have great flexibility in selecting engineering fundamentals and electives courses from a variety of engineering disciplines.
+This flexibility allows students to chart their own technical engineering, systems innovation, or creative design pathways.

-The program also includes a design applications experience (EDNS392) for students to develop a critical understanding of how engineers analyze their design work in the social and technical realms of open-ended problem solving.
-This opportunity provides motivations for students to explore career options early.
-It also helps them better understand how their individual design expertise can contribute to a variety of engineering problems, organizational needs, and multidisciplinary teams.
-Together, the key components of the program promote a “design early, design often, design real” approach to engineering education.
+The program also includes a design applications experience (EDNS320) for students to develop a critical understanding of how engineers navigate the social and technical realms of open-ended problem solving, providing an early opportunity to explore the wide-ranging career options available to Design Engineers.
+It also helps them to better understand how their individual design expertise can contribute to a variety of engineering problems, organizational needs, and multidisciplinary teams.
+Together, the key components of the program provide a “design early, design often, design real” approach to engineering education.

 Program Educational Outcomes